solarium

 Five Proctors occupy the seats at the Lumen Chamber:

-Proctor Elvira Accipiter — Proctor of Discipline and Rectitude
+Proctor Sevilla Accipiter — Proctor of Discipline and Rectitude

 Proctor Aurea Pallas — Proctor of Commerce and Concord